Working with Message Templates

 Things to Know:

-• Permissions: Only admin-level users can create or edit message templates.
+• Permissions: Only users with admin‑level permissions can create or edit message templates.

 Key Benefits/Use Cases: